kitamura102/test.tokokai.or.jp/wp-content/plugins/all-in-one-seo-pack/readme.txt

 == Changelog ==

+**New in Version 4.8.7**

+* Updated: Hardened API routes to prevent unauthorized access.
+* Updated: Added support for tracking breadcrumb setting changes in SEO Revisions.
+* Updated: Added support for WooCommerce GTIN field to Product schema.
+* Updated: Added support for .avif images to Image Sitemap and Image SEO addon.
+* Updated: Review limit for Product schema can now be modified via a new filter hook.
+* Updated: Use site URL instead of home URL for llms.txt to handle WP installs in subdirectories.
+* Updated: Remove all user meta when AIOSEO is uninstalled.
+* Updated: Improved performance of Cornerstone Content filtering.
+* Fixed: Product shipping details schema clearing cart content in rare case where logged-in user adds a product to the cart and then edits a product in the admin panel.
+* Fixed: ProfilePage schema sometimes invalid due to incorrect author URL.
+* Fixed: Hide AIOSEO custom link fields inside the Edit Link modal in WPBakery visual builder to prevent plugin conflict.
+* Fixed: AIOSEO Settings not successfully saving before post is published in WPBakery visual builder.
+* Fixed: The SEO title and description were not persisting if the post content is too large.
+* Fixed: Theme conflict with Neve where the EDD Checkout block does not show if Run Shortcodes is enabled.
+* Fixed: Breadcrumb block not updating when changing the post title.
+* Fixed: If WooCommerce brand is selected as primary category, it is now correctly used in the URL.
+* Fixed: Headline Analyzer layout breaks when entering very long headlines.

+**New in Version 4.8.6.1**

+* Updated: Prevent potential plugin conflicts due to the loading of dependencies multiple times.
+* Updated: Local SEO render options for Opening Hours are now hidden when feature is disabled.
+* Fixed: Loading spinner for SEO Revisions in sidebar menu not aligned.

+**New in Version 4.8.6**

+* New: Site Audit - Get a detailed report of SEO issues for all posts and terms on your site, discover why these issues are important and how you can fix them. 🔨
+* Fixed: Multisite subsite requests to Search Statistics server sometimes fail due to missing license.
+* Fixed: Rare PHP error when breadcrumbs cannot be determined for non-standard pages.

 **New in Version 4.8.5**

 * Updated: Author SEO (E-E-A-T) addon and Writing Assistant data are now fully removed when uninstalling the plugin.